azzammuhyala/txtwrap/README.md

 <h1></h1>

 #### **`drop_separator`**
-(Default: `False`) Removes the separator between more than one word at a time.
+(Default: `False`) Removes excess separators from between words one at a time.

 <h1></h1>